paysdoc/ES6TypeScript/README.md

 This file compiles and copies all src files to the distribution folder.

 ####tsconfig.json
-Options for the typescript compiler.
+Options for the TypeScript compiler.

 ####/app/
 Contains all libs and source files.